After one whole year of thinking, sleeping, and breathing everything geek, the Minerva team reflected on what being a geek meant to them:

 It made me question how people thought of me.
 Was that all I was?
 A geek instead of a person?
 Minerva means so much to me because it’s a community that accepts everyone’s interests without belittlement.
 Everyone’s a geek of their own accord and wears the badge with pride.
 It’s about taking the label that incites feelings of shame and turning it into something positive.
 And what better message can there be than that?

 Although being a geek is now entering mainstream culture and it’s becoming “cooler” and more acceptable to admit to your geekdom, I feel like at the same time it’s driving a weird wedge between people.
-We now have the “authentic” geeks who were into all this before it was cool and the newcomers who don’t understand.
+We now have the “authentic” geeks who were into all this before it was cool, minding their own business playing retro games on sites like Gamulator, and the newcomers who don’t understand.
 For anyone who has ever been a woman who has one of these niche interests, you might be familiar with the notion that people don’t really believe you love what you love.

 That’s one of the things that made the idea of Minerva so immediately near and dear to my heart.
 It might mean we can’t always hit a specific target, but I love the idea of accepting that a geek is anyone who loves something really passionately.
 You don’t have to like superheroes to be a geek.
 You don’t have to be able to name all 150 original Pokemon.
 You don’t have to prove yourself.
 You just have to love something and that’s what does it.